GatlenCulp/era-2025-gatlen/era/catastrophe-logic/catastrophe-logic.typ

 These limitations point toward the necessity of utility-based frameworks that can handle preference-weighted cross-domain comparisons and structured influence networks -- topics we explore in subsequent sections.

 #pagebreak()
-// = Why Actions are Necessary for Power Analysis

-// == The Inseparability Thesis

-// #claim[Power is meaningless without considering available actions -- these elements are fundamentally inseparable in any coherent power framework.]

-// === Behavioral Power

-// *Insight 1.* Power is a function of available actions.

-// *Insight 2.* Power is a function of optimal actions assuming rationality.

-// I might name this control.

-// #todo[Finish.]

 = Why #gls("absolute-power") Fails to Model #gls("power") Dynamics

-#todo[Should this only be possible once utility is introduced?]
+// #todo[Should this only be possible once utility is introduced?]

-#todo[From cooperative game theory, we have weighted graphs, rule-based representations, and weighted-voting games.]
+// #todo[From cooperative game theory, we have weighted graphs, rule-based representations, and weighted-voting games.]

 == The Modeling Asymmetry Thesis